setlog/debug-k8s/README.md

             "type": "go",
             "request": "attach",
             "mode":"remote",
-            "remotePath": "/go/src/github.com/setlog/debug-k8s", // path to the project path inside the pod "port": 30123, // local port to send the debug commands to "host": "127.0.0.1", // host to send the debug commands to "showLog": true
+            "remotePath": "/go/src/github.com/setlog/debug-k8s",
+            "port": 30123,
+            "host": "127.0.0.1",
+            "showLog": true
         }
     ]
 }
 ```

+Where `remotePath` is the path to the project path inside the pod, `port` the local port to send the debug commands to, and `host` the host to send the debug commands to.

 You find the new configuration in Visual Code here: